async-plus/async-plus/Documentation/operations.md

 Following is a full list of supported chaining operations in Async+:

 **attempt**
 Use `attempt` to start a chain of commands.
 The provided body will begin running immediately.
-The return type will be a `Value`, `APResult`, `Guarantee`, or `Promise` depending on the async/throwing status of the body closure.
+The return type will be a `Value`, `Result` (`AsyncPlus.Result`), `Guarantee`, or `Promise` depending on the async/throwing status of the body closure.

 ```swift
 attempt {